wacuuu/workload-collocation-agent/README.rst

 Introduction
 ============

-Workload Collocation Agent goal is to reduce interference between collocated tasks and increase tasks density while ensuring the quality of service for high priority tasks.
-Chosen approach is to enable real-time resource isolation management to ensure that high priority jobs meet their Service Level Objective (SLO) and best-effort jobs effectively utilize as many idle resources as possible.
+Workload Collocation Agent's goal is to reduce interference between collocated tasks and increase tasks density while ensuring the quality of service for high priority tasks.
+Chosen approach allows to enable real-time resource isolation management to ensure that high priority jobs meet their Service Level Objective (SLO) and best-effort jobs effectively utilize as many idle resources as possible.